fhwedel-hoe/OpenRoadEd/README.md

 Please read the [OpenDrive Road Editor Usage Guide](Help/OpenRoadEdHelp.pdf) document for software instruction.

-## Known issues

-- Mouse navigation in 3D view is not working.

 ## Origin

 OpenRoadEd was created as part of this [master's thesis by Dmitri and Egor Kurteanu](http://hdl.handle.net/2077/23047) that is accessible from [sourceforge](https://sourceforge.net/projects/openroaded/) and [gitlab](https://gitlab.com/OpenRoadEd/OpenRoadEd).